dentarg/auth0-blog/_posts/2018-01-10-apigateway-microservices-superglue.markdown

 ## Conclusions

-Thanks to [Express-Gateway](https://express-gateway.io), we have moved two shared concerns (authentication and rate limiting) from the microservices to a centralized middleware that — no matter how many microservices we're going to have — it is going to behave in a consistent way.
+Thanks to [Express Gateway](https://express-gateway.io), we have moved two shared concerns (authentication and rate limiting) from the microservices to a centralized middleware that — no matter how many microservices we're going to have — it is going to behave in a consistent way.